XRISM/Resolve observations of Hercules X-1: vertical structure and kinematics of the disk wind: Discussion

 The column density of the wind, either in the individual lines (Fig. \ref{Slab_fig}) or in the overall N$_{\rm H}$ (Fig. \ref{Pion_fig}) is seen to decrease significantly over time.
-Particularly, the Fe XXVI transition appears to decrease almost linearly over time, with two exceptions (discussed below).
-However, the change in N$_{\rm H}$ is not as sharp as in \citet{Kosec+23a} where a variation of as much as 3 orders of magnitude was found.
+Particularly, the Fe XXVI transition appears to decrease almost linearly over time from $10^{18.0}$ cm$^{-2}$ down to $10^{17.4}$ cm$^{-2}$, with two exceptions (discussed below).
+However, the change in the overall N$_{\rm H}$ of the wind (from the \textsc{pion} analysis) from $2\times 10^{23}$ \pcm\ down to $7\times 10^{22}$ \pcm\ is not as sharp as in \citet{Kosec+23a} where a variation of as much as 3 orders of magnitude was found.
 Here, the change appears to be much lower, by about a factor of 3.
 This is because the behavior of the ionization parameter is very different compared with the previous analysis using \xmm\ data.
 Instead of strongly decreasing over time as seen in \citet{Kosec+23a}, \logxi\ is relatively stable in Orbit 1 at around a value of $3.65-3.7$, and increases in Orbit 2 and 3 to values consistent with $3.8-3.9$.
-This difference is likely due to the enormous improvement in the dataset quality in the Fe K energy band thanks to the spectral resolution of \xrism\ (Fig. \ref{xrism_xmm_comparison}).
-At these ionization parameters, \logxi\ is strongly constrained by the ratio of the Fe XXV and Fe XXVI transitions, and now for the first time the individual transitions are fully resolved.
-Previous measurements using \xmm\ EPIC-pn data were affected by a degeneracy between the strength of the broadened Fe XXV emission line at 6.67 keV, and the optical depths of the Fe XXV and Fe XXVI wind absorption lines (see also Appendix \ref{app:abundances} for a further discussion of this effect). \chandra\ HETG spectra offered better spectral resolution, but more limited statistics in this energy range \citep[e.g. Fig. 2 of][]{Kosec+23c}.
-Now, finally, the ionization parameter can be confidently measured and indicates that as the wind rises to greater height above the disk, its ionization increases, and potentially stagnates.
-This is consistent with the wind freezing out at a constant \logxi\ as it rises and expands into 3D space.
+There appears to be a step change in the ionization parameter after the first data point during Orbit 2 in the \textsc{pion} analysis (Fig. \ref{Pion_fig}), however it is likely that the best-fitting \logxi\ value of that data point is affected by possible presence of a multi-phase absorber structure along our line of sight during that time segment (discussed in the next subsection).
+The accretion disk wind \logxi\ variation may thus be more smooth than apparent from Fig. \ref{Pion_fig}, but in each case the variation of this parameter over the 2024 \xrism\ campaign is very limited in comparison with previous measurements.